 1. I-5 from Los Angeles to San Francisco

-This route is nearly 382 miles from city center to city center and takes around six hours.
+This route is nearly 382 miles from the city center to the city center and takes around six hours.
 I-5 is the fastest route to get to San Francisco, but also a boring one.

 2. US Highway 101 from Los Angeles to San Francisco